nightroman/FarNet/GitKit/README.md

 - `ShiftEnter`

-    For the local branch, makes it the current branch.
+    For the local branch, makes it current.
-    For the remote branch, checkouts the branch and sets it current.
+    For the remote branch, checkouts and makes it current.

 - `F7`

     Creates and checkouts a new branch from the current branch.
+    Note that the current branch is with `*`, not the selected.

 - `F8`, `Del`